RetroReversing/retroReversing/categories/misc/Magazines.md

 19 | Developer files; Europe | History of DMA Design (GTA 3), Lost Boys (Knights), Bizarre creations (Fur Fighters), Amuze (Headhunter), Criterion (Burnout)
 19 | Indie day | Interview with indie developer Runecraft founded in 1997 with 120 employees
 20 | One step beyond | Interview with Beyond games they mention they have a game engine called "Brainstom" which they used for Motor Mayhem and Hot Wheels which apparently has networking capabilities
+20 | A Week in the life of Runcraft | Lays out the day to day work of the art development of Runecraft while they develop games for the PS2 such as Premier manager.
+They use photoshop for tecturing but its unclear what software they use for 3D modelling as the screenshots are too low-res but possibly 3DS Max.

 ### PSi2 Magazine CDs